tusifpk/VoxT-GNN/README.md

 The runtime is about **18 ms** per sample.
 (RTX 4090 GPU)

 Performance comparison with state-of-the-art methods on the KITTI test set.
-The results are reported by the mAP with 40 recall points.(two-stage)
+The results are reported by the mAP with 40 recall points(two-stage).
 In two-stage models are not suitable to directly report results on KITTI test set, please use slightly lower score threshold and train the models on all or 90% training data to achieve a desirable performance on KITTI test set.
 ```
 Car  AP@0.70, 0.70, 0.70: